elucian/bee/syntax/overview.md

 -- using name of method will execute the method
 foo;
 ```

 **Notes:**
-* Method declaration is using ":" immediate after name if there is no result;
-* Method declaration do not require empty brackets ();
+* A method declaration do not require empty brackets ();
-* Method calls do not require brackets () for single or no argument;
+* A method call do not require brackets () for single or no argument;
-* Multiple arguments can be enumerated only with brackets (arg1, arg2...);
 * A method can have output parameters and side-effects;
-* A method that has multiple results can be used only in unpacking expression;
-* A method that has no result can not be used in expressions
-* A method can be interrupted rearly using "exit" keyword.
+* A method can be interrupted earlier using "exit" keyword.

 ## References